 - 2 cups frozen spinach

-- 1 cup unflavored coconut water (more or less, depending on preference); can use plain water
+- 1 cup unflavored coconut water; can use plain water

 - 1 tbsp chia seeds